web-platform-tests/wpt/resources/test/README.md

 ### Functional tests

-In order to test the behavior of the harness itself, some tests must force Thoroughly testing the behavior of the harness itself requires ensuring a number of considerations which cannot be verified with the "unit testing" strategy.
+Thoroughly testing the behavior of the harness itself requires ensuring a number of considerations which cannot be verified with the "unit testing" strategy.
 These include: